 We are committed to investing in the business to support long-term growth and believe long-term research and development expenses of approximately 8% to 10% of annual revenues is the appropriate range that will allow us to innovate and bring new products to market for our global OEM customers.
-Research and development costs for the second quarter of 2019 decreased to 9.6% of revenues, primarily due to less prototype material costs.
+Research and development costs for the third quarter of 2019 decreased slightly to 10.6% of revenues.